1. Home

 England captain Ben Stokes ended Day 1 of the third Test at Lord's visibly hobbling with a groin injury, raising concerns about his availability as England aim to level the series against India at 1–1.

-On a slow, seaming pitch, England reached 251/4, led by a solid partnership between Joe Root (99)* and *Stokes (39)**.
+On a slow, seamy pitch, England reached 251/4, led by a solid partnership between Joe Root (99)* and Stokes (39).
 But Stokes began struggling with running and needed physio attention late on.
-He even declined a second run that would have taken Root to a century—raising eyebrows across the ground.
+He even declined a second run that would have taken Root to a century, raising eyebrows across the ground.

-Vice-captain Ollie Pope admitted the camp is "keeping our fingers crossed" and emphasised his own role in making sure Stokes doesn’t overextend himself.
-No scans have been scheduled yet, but medical staff plan to reassess his fitness before Day 2 to determine his bowling availability.
+Vice-captain Ollie Pope admitted the camp is "keeping our fingers crossed" and emphasised his role in making sure Stokes doesn’t overextend himself.
+No scans have been scheduled yet, but the medical staff plans to reassess his fitness before Day 2 to determine his bowling availability.

-• Team balance at risk: Stokes is England's key all-rounder; if his bowling is ruled out, it may force an extra spinner or pacer into the XI—impacting overall strategy.
+Risk to team balance – Stokes is England's main all-rounder, and if his bowling is discarded, it may force an additional spinner or pacer into the XI, which will impact game strategy.

-• Injury history: Stokes has suffered multiple hamstring injuries this year and knee surgery in late 2024, as well as a recurrence in early January—meaning this new groin issue could disrupt his momentum.
+Injury history – Stokes has had to deal with hamstring injuries this year and knee surgery late in 2024, as well as a repeat in early January.
+This means that this new groin injury could have some effect on his rhythm.

-• Proactive management: England's medical team must carefully manage his recovery, especially with the Ashes looming and the intense nature of India’s bowling attack.
+Proactive management – England's medical team must manage his recovery well, with the Ashes looming and the intensity of India’s bowling attack.

 Ben Stokes’s fitness is now a key subplot.
 If he can bat or bowl on Day 2, England keeps their balance.
 If not, they'll face a tricky decision on how to reconfigure their XI at Lord’s.